Buffy flower bat: Mating

 Little is known about the mating system of bats in the genus Erophylla; however, many of the ones that have been recorded have a harem mating system (where there is one male to a large number of females in a single roost).
 The buffy flower bat is considered unusual in that a similar number of males and females roost together.
 When it comes time for mating, which takes place in December, they create a section of the roost for displaying.
 The males will spend a few hours displaying.
 Displays are made while hanging from the ceiling.
 They flap their wings repeatedly: sometimes one at a time, sometimes together.
 They also display by doing very tight loops.
 Not all males display, though males that display have more children than males that do not display.
 After mating, the gestation period lasts 4–6 months.
-In June, they give birth to liters of only one pup at a time, whom they breast feed until the end of August.
+In June, they give birth to litters of only one pup at a time, whom they breast feed until the end of August.

 Diet

 The bats eat a combination of nectar, fruit, and insects, though fruit dominates their diet.
 Based on fecal droppings, it was found that 50% of the bats tested had eaten all three in a single night while the remaining ate only two of the three types of food.
 The insects eaten are primarily beetles, but also eat flies, bees and moths.

+Buffy flower bats are likely eaten by nocturnal owls and climbing snakes.